-Type of Development 2021 2022
+Type of Development 2022 2023

-Residential (gross) 3 0
+Residential (gross) 0 1

-Non-residential (gross) 632sqm 445sqm
+Non-residential (gross) 445sqm 0sqm

-In addition, within this monitoring period, planning permission was granted for 31 net new dwellings on brownfield sites in the Green Belt.
+In addition, within this monitoring period, planning permission was granted for 22 net new dwellings on brownfield sites in the Green Belt.
 Whilst the Core Strategy Monitoring Framework states that no additional homes or non-residential floorspace should be granted on brownfield sites in the Green Belt, Paragraph 145(q) of the revised NPPF states that limited infilling or the partial or complete redevelopment of previous developed land, whether redundant or in continuing use (excluding temporary buildings) is not inappropriate development in the Green Belt subject to a number of criteria.
-For non-residential floorspace permissions that were granted on brownfield sites in the Green Belt, there was a net decrease of 3,980sqm.
+For non-residential floorspace permissions that were granted on brownfield sites in the Green Belt subject to a first in the Green Belt, there was a net decrease of 6,266sqm.